There Are Real Reasons For Linux To Replace ifconfig, netstat and Other Classic Tools - Slashdot

 And that is just the thing: Once you are an actual system administrator and not just a glorified user with delusions, this is priceless.

-The dislike of support work (Score:4, Insightful)
+The dislike of support work (Score:3, Insightful)

 In theory netstat, ifconfig, and company could be rewritten to use netlink too; in practice this doesn't seem to have happened and there may be political issues involving different groups of developers with different opinions on which way to go.